Subscribe to updates

 Health Overview and Scrutiny Panel - Tuesday 2 December 2025 7:30 pm

-The Health Overview and Scrutiny Panel of Kingston upon Thames Council met on Tuesday 2 December 2025 to discuss the National 10 Year Health Plan, the move towards Neighbourhood Health, and to receive a verbal update on public health matters in the borough.
-The panel was also scheduled to receive a verbal update on the Mental Health Act, and to consider the minutes of their previous meeting.
+The Health Overview and Scrutiny Panel of Kingston upon Thames Council was scheduled to discuss the national 10 Year Health Plan and the move towards a Neighbourhood Health model.
+The panel was also set to receive an update on the Mental Health Act and a verbal update on public health matters within the borough.

-The 10 Year Health Plan & Neighbourhood Health
+The 10 Year Health Plan and Neighbourhood Health

 Focus on Carers